conda/conda/docs/source/user-guide/concepts/pkg-search.rst

 Package installation
 ====================

 When you're installing packages, conda recommends being as concrete as possible.
-The use of ``*`` wildcards and version ranges during a search will most likely install many packages of different types and versions into your environment.
+Using ``*`` wildcards and version ranges during an install will most likely cause a conflict.

 Example
 -------